floatify/contracts/README.md

 - The exchange address should be an address that has various ERC20 tokens for testing
 - The Floatify address should be an address that has plenty of ETH for sending transactions
+- The End authorized user address is an address authorized to begin the emergency shutdown process

 The addresses shown above for each should be suitable. *The exchange address and floatify address are environment variables (as opposed to simply being defined within the JS files) so they